 Some companies/organizations will have, often as a separate position from that of Marketing Director, a role for an E-commerce Marketing Director.
 This position usually will have responsibilities and job qualification requirements similar to those of the Marketing Director, but with specialized knowledge and experience in areas related to online marketing/E-commerce activities.

 VP of Database Marketing—Top Annual Salary Range: $150k-$180k

-Direct-response marketing includes marketing efforts eliciting direct contact, and that which seeks to deliver a direct response from recipients of a marketing message.
+Direct-response marketing includes marketing efforts eliciting direct contact and that works to deliver a direct response from recipients of a marketing message.
 The Database Marketing vice president’s job is to provide oversight of the development of strategically targeted marketing programs with the goal of delivering tangible results in the form of new customers, or in leads that could be used to cultivate new customers.
 The top boss in database marketing will usually manage a staff of managers, assistants, and statistical analysts who work to maintain and utilize the company’s marketing database to help maximize sales results for marketing efforts.

 Internal/Employee Communications Director—Top Annual Salary Range: $150k-$180k

-Sometimes called the Internal Communications Director, this position is responsible for oversight and direction of all communications in the organization that are directed toward employees.
+Sometimes called the Internal Communications Director, this position is responsible for oversight and direction of all communications in the organization that is directed toward employees.
 The primary responsibility, in general, is to keep company employees informed through internal communications programs and strategies.
 The executive holding this position is usually responsible for overseeing the planning, design, preparation, and dissemination of employee information, as well as for developing policies and procedures that establish and maintain employee communications standards.
-This position may manage both people and projects, and might work in cooperation with employees in corporate public relations, as well as with those responsible for external corporate marketing communications.
+This position may manage both people and projects and might work in cooperation with employees in corporate public relations, as well as with those responsible for external corporate marketing communications.